chrismurrph/default-db-format/README.md

 For instance if it is `by-id` then `:line/by-id` and `:graph-point/by-id` will be recognized in first place in an **Ident**.

 ##### Outputs

+The output from `check` is a map that is understood by the components that make up the HUD.

+`:failed-assumption` will be output when default-db-format's input validation criteria are not met.

+Take a look at any normalized state graph and you will see two types of top level keys.
+Each type of key has a different data shape beneath it.
+The two types of errors reflect not finding **Idents** in these two different shapes.
+That is how we get `:not-normalized-not-ids` and `:not-normalized-ids`.
+The descriptions used by the components will reflect these two types of errors.

 ##### Hacking